Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - It consists of **Nodes** to run the applications - each node is a VM - The nodes have the capabilities of running certain scripts
         - Dedicated nodes - to make sure that a job is done - more expensive
         - Low priority nodes
-    - Search for batch service resource from general resources
+    - Search for batch service resource from general resources an **create a batch account**
         - Assign a new batch account name
         - Select storage account
         - Once created - go to the resource